Follow Us

 • Flag Ponds Nature Park

-For children entering grades 6-8 in fall 2024
+For children entering grades 6-8 in Fall 2024.

 This camp is for ambitious hikers who love to explore nature trails on foot.
-Campers will learn outdoor skills such as tracking, shelter building, and orienteering.
+Campers will also learn outdoor skills such as tracking, shelter building, and orienteering.
 We will end the week with two nights of tent camping at Deep Creek Lake State Park in Western Maryland.
 We will hike the rock maze at Garrett State Forest, see the beauty of Swallow Falls State Park, and conquer Maryland's highest peak, Hoye-Crest!

 Naturalist in Charge: Kim Curren